CONSTITUTION OF THE FIRST NARAYEVER CONGREGATION

 - All Congregation Members whose membership rights and privileges are subject to suspension or withdrawal are entitled to at least two weeks written notice of the time and place of the meeting at which the Board intends to consider the matter.

 - The Board shall also give notice to these Congregation Members of their entitlement to be present at that meeting.

-- Any Congregation Member who has had their privileges suspended or required to withdraw by reason of a failure to pay amounts owing to the Congregation may have their rights and privileges restored or be readmitted as a Congregation Member of the Congregation upon payment of their arrears.
-Any Congregation Member whose rights and privileges have been suspended or withdrawn and whose rights and privileges are subsequently restored, as opposed to reapplying and being readmitted as a member of the Congregation will not have to make a contribution to the building fund to the extent that have already done so.
+- Any Congregation Member who has had their privileges suspended or are required to withdraw by reason of a failure to pay amounts owing to the Congregation, may have their rights and privileges restored or be readmitted as a Member of the Congregation upon payment of all arrears.
+Any Congregation Member whose rights and privileges had been suspended or withdrawn and whose rights and privileges are subsequently restored, as opposed to reapplying and being readmitted as a member of the Congregation will not have to make a contribution to the building fund to the extent that they have already done so.

 Subject to the provisions of this Constitution and in accordance with criteria determined from time to time by the Board, all Congregation Members in good standing subject to payment of applicable fees are entitled to full participation and involvement in the ongoing activities of the Congregation, including:

 - the right to speak and vote at all AGMs and SGMs;

 - the right to serve on any committee of the Congregation, subject to the approval of the chair of the applicable committee;

 - the right to be nominated to the Board;

 - attendance at High Holy Day services without payment of additional fees;